Technicians in demand

 Where to start

-certificate if they are already in the wind industry.
+Potential wind turbine service technician candidates may already possess a ‘GWO Working at Height‘ certificate if they already work in the wind industry.
 Equally though, if you don’t have experience of working at heights, it’s worth mentioning that your training begins on the ground, and the first few weeks of working may well be ground-based as well.

 But, if you do have some previous experience working at heights, the turbine blade technician role can be particularly appealing.
 Among our technicians, common previous careers include lighting riggers, tree surgeons, window cleaners and steeplejacks.
 Experienced abseilers and climbers will find much of the transition into the role especially familiar.

 Demonstrating some ability to work in a mechanical environment will be an advantage, though how this experience was acquired is less relevant – it may have been through training, work experience or a personal interest.
 It is also common for a driver’s licence to be required, or at least preferred, in order to operate company vehicles (field trucks) on site.